adioshun/gitBook_Semantic_Segmentation/cs231n-lecture-8-localization-and-detection.md

 - CNN과 Region Proposal을 합친 아이디어 .

 ![](http://i.imgur.com/ZnruDOn.png)

+단점
+- Slow at test-time: need to run full forward pass of CNN for each region proposal
+- SVMs and regressors are post-hoc: CNN features not updated in response to SVMs and regressors
+- Complex multistage training pipeline

 ###### Step 1.
 Train (or download) a classification model for ImageNet (AlexNet)